 The scope of our audit was influenced by our application of materiality.
 We set certain quantitative thresholds for materiality.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures, and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing, and extent of our audit procedures on the individual financial statement line items and disclosures, and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
 Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

+Council Group

+Overall materiality £17m £17.5m

-Council Group Overall materiality £16.206m £16.509m Basis for determining materiality Materiality has been determined the surplus/deficit on provision of . .
-Rationale for benchmark applied Gross expenditure at the surplus/deficit on provision of services level was chosen as the appropriate benchmark as this is a key measure of financial performance for the Council and Group, and for users of the financial statements.
-Performance materiality (Note 1) £12.965m £12.382m Reporting threshold (Note 2) £0.486m £0.495m Specific materiality: Officers' Remuneration £50,000 n/a Specific materiality: termination payments £50,000 n/a Specific materiality: Members' allowances £100 n/a
+Basis for determining materiality Materiality has been determined as 2% of gross expenditure the surplus/deficit on provision of services level.

+Rationale for benchmark applied Gross expenditure at the surplus/deficit on provision of service level was chosen as the appropriate benchmark as this is a known measure of financial performance for the Council and Group, and for users of the financial statements.

+Performance materiality £13.6m £14m

+Reporting threshold £0.510m £0.525m